How to Potty Train a Toddler

 While I wasn’t feeling great about the whole process after day 1 of potty training, I felt much more confident after day 2.
 We kept our tot naked from the waist down again for day 2.

 Our toddler seemed to clearly understand that pee and poo went in his potty at this point, and for the most part, we no longer had to physically hold him on the potty.
-And when he realized he was successfully going pee in the potty, he was so so proud of himself!
-And this was so fun to see him recognizing his new skill.
+And when he realized he was successfully going pee in the potty, he was so incredibly proud of himself!
+And this was fun to see him recognizing his new skill, especially after a rough first day.

 Day 3 of Potty Training – Celebration and Maintenance